ladrians/RoboND-Kinematics-Project-P2/writeup.md

 ![alt text][image9]

-We need to compensate for a rotation discrepancy between DH parameters and the definition in URDF.
+We need to compensate for a rotation discrepancy between DH parameters and the URDF definition.
 The matrix is encapsulated in the `get_rot_end_effector` method from the [DHmodel](kuka_arm/scripts/DHmodel.py) class.

-We solve it applying a body fix rotation about the Z axis and then about the Y axis:

-The implementation is as follows:
+We solve it applying a body fix rotation about the Z axis and then about the Y axis, the implementation is as follows:

 ```python
 def get_rot_error(self, y_angle, p_angle):